Fall prevention: In hospitals

 In hospitals, falls are the most common safety incident affecting the elderly.
 They represent a common concern for hospital staff and can cause a variety of injuries from minor to major and induce anxiety and a fear of falling.
 Educating patients and staff about falls can reduce their incidence.
 Interventions that address multiple factors can have a positive impact on hospital fall rates.
 These multi-factorial interventions can include improved nurse handover procedures, addressing the reaction time to call buttons, exercise therapies, hip protectors and safe footwear among others.
 Chair alarms, bed alarms, or wearable sensors do not seem to contribute to the prevention of falls in hospitals.

 In England, suggestions for preventing falls in acute hospitals include clarifying what roles and responsibilities staff members have in prevention, adopting a multidisciplinary approach, reducing the bureaucratic burden affecting risk assessment and monitoring, and providing patients with personally tailored information about the risks and prevention of falls.

+In emergency settings, Physical therapist and occupational therapist interventions reduce the chances of being readmitted into hospitals and shorten the overall length of stay.
+About 16% eligible geriatric patients receive these high- value evaluation during their acute visits after a fall which improves their quality of life.

 Other measures

 Other preventative measures with positive effects include strength and balance training, home risk assessment, the withdrawal of psychotropic medication, cardiac pacing for those with carotid sinus hypersensitivity, and tai chi.
 The introduction of semi-immersive virtual reality simulation during treadmill training might help the elderly to improve balance and reduce the risk of falls.

 Assistive technology can also help in prevention, although it is mostly reactive in case of a fall.

 Motor-cognitive training can also be beneficial for healthy aging and fall prevention.

-Bifocal spectacles and trifocal eyeglasses are used to provide refractory correction ideal for reading (12–24 inches (30–60 cm) when the wearer looks downward through them.
-Reading glasses are not ideal for safe walking, where correction for 4.5–5 feet (137–152 cm) would be more appropriate.